Consumer Medicine Information

 Take Ramipril Sandoz only when prescribed by your doctor.

 Your doctor will select a dose when they prescribe Ramipril Sandoz for you.
 Some patients may need a lower starting dose.
-The usual dose of Ramipril Sandoz is:

 Depending on your response, your doctor may adjust the dose.

 If two tablets are prescribed, your doctor may want you to take them both together or at different times.
 This will depend on the condition being treated and how you respond to Ramipril Sandoz.

 Ask your doctor or pharmacist if you are unsure of the correct dose for you.
 They will tell you exactly how much to take.

 Follow the instructions they give you.
 If you take the wrong dose, Ramipril Sandoz may not work as well and your problem may not improve.